sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 The list of directories for both are in  `config/data_prep_system_configuration.json`:
 * Background audio is mixed in using `pdsounds_directory`in `config/data_prep_user_configuration.json`, each file mixed produces 5 files with random portions of audio mixed into the background.
 The `source_directories` are where the files are temporarily generated and the `destination_directories` are where they are added into the model's data directories.
 This uses Precise's `precise-add-noise` feature.
 *  Gaussian noise is mixed in, each file produces 4 additional files with the following levels of Gaussian noise: 15%, 30%, 50%, 60%.

+Inside folder `audio/flow_test_delete_after/` which is inside app folder within container place folder: `pdsounds_march2009` which we downloaded from [pdsounds](http://pdsounds.tuxfamily.org/) by clicking download-all and unzipping.

 Finally, the model is trained on this data and benchmarked.